 The unemployment rate among formerly incarcerated individuals is 27%, the Prison Policy Institute reported.
-That’s “higher than the total US unemployment rate during any historical period, including the Great Depression,” despite actively looking for employment at higher rates than the general population, according to the organization.
+That’s “higher than the total US unemployment rate during any historical period, including the Great Depression.”
+This is in despite of actively looking for employment at higher rates than the general population, according to the organization.

-Every year, hundreds of thousands of people transition from jails and prisons back to their communities, and struggle to find employment, which isn’t just a loss for them — it’s a loss for the country as a whole.
+Every year, hundreds of thousands of people transition from jails and prisons back to their communities.
+They struggle to find employment, which isn’t just a loss for them — it’s a loss for the country as a whole.

 The Center for Economic Policy and Research estimates the US economy loses somewhere between $78 and $87 billion annually, due to the exclusion of formerly incarcerated people from employment.

-What is particularly puzzling about this is that formerly incarcerated people are often barred from jobs they performed while in prison.
+What is particularly troubling about this is that formerly incarcerated people are often barred from jobs they performed while in prison.

 While incarcerated, Marte worked as a customer service agent for the Department of Motor Vehicles.
 He was paid 10 cents an hour.
 But now that he’s out of prison, it’s unlikely he’d be hired for that position, given his criminal record.